yuanqing/figma-plugins-stats/README.md

 #### const data = await figmaPluginsData()

-Fetches the live meta data and statistics of each Figma Plugin.
+Fetches the live meta data and statistics of all Figma Plugins.
 Each object literal in the `data` array has the following keys:

 - `id`
 - `name`